When The Collection Agencies Call You

 If you have a friend or family member who is willing to add you as an authorized user to their revolving account, it will probably help your credit score.
 BUT, if they have any recent late payments, or their balance is more than 50% of the credit limit, it will probably HURT your score.

 Should You Use Credit Karma ?

-Credit Karma is the most popular credit monitoring site, and I do recommend that consumers sign up, because it's free, and a convenient way of monitoring the accounts on your TransUnion and Equifax reports (Credit Karma doesn't show Experian).However, the scores that appear on Credit Karma are usually somewhat inflated, especially compared to the scores you would receive from a mortgage lender, so keep that in mind.
+Credit Karma is the most popular credit monitoring site, and as a credit repair specialist, I do recommend that consumers sign up, because it's free, and a convenient way of monitoring the accounts on your TransUnion and Equifax reports (Credit Karma doesn't show Experian).However, the scores that appear on Credit Karma are usually somewhat inflated, especially compared to the scores you would receive from a mortgage lender, so keep that in mind.

 Should You Use A "Debt Consolidation" Service ?

 Debt consolidation, sometimes called debt relief, is almost always a terrible idea.
 First, most debt consolidation companies are very shady and unreliable.
 Second, if you have that much bad debt, bankruptcy is ALWAYS a far better option.
 You will always get better debt reduction terms from a bankruptcy judge, and your bankruptcy attorney will usually cost less than the fees you'll pay a debt consolidation company.
 Third, debt consolidation will wreck your credit.
 It will leave you with multiple charge offs that I probably can't fix.
 But with bankruptcy, your credit score will immediately be ok after the discharge.
 And I can go back and clean it up even more after the discharge.

 1. MOST IMPORTANTLY, get caught up on any open credit cards or installment loans (auto, student, etc).
 Recent late payments will drastically reduce your score (even more than collections), and can't be fixed through credit repair.